 Table of Contents

-+ Now that you’ve finished your website, it’s time to protect it before releasing it to the public!
++ Now that you’ve finished checking on everything your website needs before launching, it’s time to protect it before releasing it to the public!

 + You’ve worked hard as a small company owner to establish your website and have gone to great efforts to ensure that everything works correctly.
 That is why, just as you protect your identity and credit cards, you must ensure the security of your small company website.